2018 - 2019 SEASON

 In this unique World Premiere event which took place on Saturday 17th November and Sunday 18th November, featuring Choral Chameleon's 50+ voice Chorus, East and West collided in an evening-length fusion of New York jazz and Japanese traditional culture, by composer and jazz pianist, Eri Yamamoto.

-The performance culminated with the audience being taught a traditional Obon dance.
+The performance, with Eri Yamamoto Trio, culminated with the audience being taught a traditional Obon dance.
 Singers and audience danced together while the choir reprised the final movement.
 This joyful song and dance is usually performed during the annual Summer festival when people gather with their family to fondly welcome back the spirits of their ancestors.

 For a fun glimpse of our audience joining in the dance, check out this audience video we shared on Facebook.
 And check out our photo gallery on Facebook!

 The festive spirit started in our Festival Foyer, with American craft Sake by Brooklyn Kura, as well as sweets and a selection of hot and cold brews of the finest green tea by Nishimura Banchaya Honten brought from Japan especially for our concerts!

 Tuesday October 9th 2018 - The Ensemble debuted the 'STORYTIME' touring program at St Bartholomew's Church Chapel on Park Avenue in Manhattan, to open the 'Great Music in at St Barts' Series, hosted by MMPAF.